efritz/blog/content/resume/_index.md

     detail="2015 to Now"
     >}}

-I am a software developer on the [Summit](https://www.shoretel.com/products/summit-platform-overview) team, which focuses on building Mitel's Unified Communications Platform as a Service.
-Externally, I am a primary author of the following client-facing features.
+I am a software developer on the Next Generation Architecture team, which is currently focused on building Mitel's Internet of Things Collaboration strategy.
+This involves building out infrastructure for registering Lora (and future) gateways and devices and reading, storing, and aggregating sensor readings.

-- Call Routing allows a tenant to configure a set of rewrite rules which will redirect incoming calls to a particular destination based on the call's source, the original destination, and arbitrary user-defined context.

-- Speech Recognition provides an interface for application developers to match a user's vocal input against a speech grammar.
-Speech grammars can be built in real-time programmatically, allowing applications to recognize a very expressive set of vocal responses.
-See the [API Documentation](https://code.corvisacloud.com/summit/channel.html#recognize).
+We were previously focused on building [Summit](https://www.mitel.com/en-us/products/business-phone-systems/cloud/other/summit-platform) as part of Mitel's Unified Communications Platform as a Service.
+This allowed customers to build voice and SMS applications as Lua code that would run in a containerized sandbox.

-Internally, I am a primary author the following infrastructure services written in a mix of Go, Python, and C (in the form of Redis modules).
+I was the primary author the following infrastructure services written in a mix of Go, Python, and C (in the form of Redis modules).

 - **Charon** is an distributed limiting service which grants or denies an internal application permission to use a resource on behalf of a tenant based on current resource usage and the tenant's recent usage history.
 The service increases infrastructure reliability by ensuring that no resource is overcommitted, and ensures that no single tenant can utilize a disproportionate amount of resources with respect to a tenant's service-level agreement.
 Technical details are available in the [Whitepaper](/papers#charon).